 The Extent of the Problem

-The elderly inmate (defined as over 50 years of age) is the fastest growing segment of the incarcerated US population.
-The National Institute of Corrections documents a 172.6% increase in the decade ending 2001 when a total of 113,000 inmates had this designation.
-This growth is expected to continue for many reasons including longer sentencing, the general aging of the US population as a whole, and get-tough-on-crime reforms.
+The incarcerated elderly (defined as persons over 50 or 55 years of age) is the fastest growing segment of the incarcerated US population.
+The Bureau of Prisons’ statistics from May 2022 indicate that 19.3% of the population is 51 years or older.
+This growth is expected to continue for many reasons, including longer sentencing, tougher drug and immigration laws, get-tough-on-crime reforms like mandatory minimum sentencing, and the general aging of the US population as a whole.

-An Aging Inmate is Older than You Think
+An Incarcerated Person is Older than You Think

-Most Common Chronic Conditions Affecting the Older Inmate
+Most Common Chronic Conditions Affecting the Older Incarcerated Person

 - Arthritis